 Dr Graf: Education is crucial.
-We all get schooling, and empowerment for our professions, but we do not get schooling to become parents, to become grandparents, and we are not prepared to face the challenges of ageing.
-The notion of empowerment, in our Foundation where I am very much committed, we try to develop educational information about ageing and try to disseminate because the elderly have to handle their own situations.
-The idea is to develop more formal knowledge by building on our experience.
+We all get schooling, and formal training to perform for our professions.
+But we do not get schooling to become parents, to become grandparents, and we are not prepared to face the challenges of ageing and to seize its opportunities.
+The notion of empowerment, in our Foundation to which I am very much committed, we try to develop and to disseminate facts, understanding and values about ageing in order to enable the elderly to handle their own situations.
+The idea is to develop more formal knowledge by building on exchanges between experts and our experience.